 Dr. Girkin in the News

-Dr. Girkin has authored or coauthored 200 journal articles, abstracts, and book chapters in major ophthalmic publications covering both neuro-ophthalmology and glaucoma.
-He has served on the editorial board for the American Journal of Ophthalmology, Journal of Glaucoma, Glaucoma Today, Focus on Glaucoma and as a guest editorial board member for Investigative Ophthalmology and Visual Science.
+Dr. Girkin has authored or coauthored 260 journal articles, abstracts, and book chapters in major ophthalmic publications covering both neuro-ophthalmology and glaucoma.
+He has served on the editorial board for the American Journal of Ophthalmology, Journal of Glaucoma, Glaucoma Today, Focus on Glaucoma and is a current member of the editorial board for Investigative Ophthalmology and Visual Science.
 His active research program has brought over $10 million in extramural funding to the department with research grant support as primary investigator from the National Eye Institute, Glaucoma Research Foundation, Research to Prevent Blindness, and EyeSight Foundation of Alabama.

 Dr. Girkin completed his ophthalmology residency training at the UAB Callahan Eye Hospital, followed by a fellowship in neuro-ophthalmology at Wilmer Eye Institute at Johns Hopkins University.
 He concluded a second fellowship in glaucoma with the The Shiley Eye Center at University of California, San Diego, as a Heed Glaucoma Fellow.